chadlung/pecan/docs/source/simple_forms_processing.rst

             % endif
         </div>

-**Note:** Keep in mind when using the `WTForms <http://wtforms.simplecodes.com/>`_ library you can customize the errors messages and more.
-Also, you can set multiple validation rules so make sure to catch all the errors which may mean you need a loop rather than the simple example above which grabs the first error item in the list.
+**Note:** Keep in mind when using the `WTForms <http://wtforms.simplecodes.com/>`_ library you can customize the error messages and more.
+Also, you have multiple validation rules so make sure to catch all the errors which will mean you need a loop rather than the simple example above which grabs the first error item in the list.
 See the `documentation <http://wtforms.simplecodes.com/>`_ for more information.

 Run the application now: